JeffHing/extend-this/README.md

 extend(this).withDelegate(new Dog(), '#bark');
 ```

 #### Selector Combinations

-Different selector types can be used together.
+Different property selectors can be used together.

 This example merges all properties and renames the `bark()` method to
 the `sound()` method: